redhat-developer/intellij-openshift-connector/README.md

 * `Log in to cluster` - Log in to your server and save login for subsequent use.
     * Credentials : Log in to the given server with the given credentials.
     * Token : Login using bearer token for authentication to the API server.
-* `Log out` - Logs out of the current OpenShift Cluster.
-* `List catalog components` - List all available Component Types from OpenShift's Image Builder.
-* `List catalog services` - Lists all available Services e.g. mysql-persistent.
-Only visible if the Service Catalog is enabled on the cluster.
-* `New Project` - Create new project inside the OpenShift Cluster.
+* `New Project` - Create new project inside the OpenShift cluster / Create new namespace inside the Kubernetes cluster.
-* `Open Console` - Opens the OpenShift webconsole URL.
+* `Open Console Dashboard` - Opens the OpenShift webconsole URL.
-* `Refresh`- Refresh the tree with latest resources from the cluster.
+* `Refresh`- Refresh the tree with the latest resources from the cluster.
+* `Getting Started` - Open the Getting Started tour.
-* `About` - Provides the information about the OpenShift tools.
+* `About` - Provides the information about the OpenShift tools used.

-#### Actions available for an OpenShift Cluster Project
+#### Actions available for a Cluster Project

-* `New Component` - Create a new Component from the Project.
+* `New Component` - Create locally a new Component.
-    * local - Use a local directory as a source for the Component.
-    * git - Use a git repository as the source for the Component.
-    * binary - Use a binary file as a source for the Component
 * `New Service` - Perform Service Catalog operations when it is enabled.
-* `Delete` - Delete an existing Project.

-#### Actions available for an Application in a Project

-* `New Component` - Create a new Component inside the selected Application.
-    * local - Use a local directory as a source for the Component.
-    * git - Use a git repository as the source for the Component.
-    * binary - Use a binary file as a source for the Component
-* `New Service` - Perform Service Catalog operations when it is enabled.
-* `Describe` - Describe the given Application in a terminal window.
-* `Delete` - Delete an existing Application.
+* `Delete` - Delete an existing Project/Namespace.

-#### Actions available for a Component in an Application
+#### Actions available for a Component in a Project

-##### Components can be in 3 stages:
+##### Components can be in 4 stages:

-      pushed - When the components are deployed into the cluster. not pushed - When are the components are in local config but NOT deployed into the cluster. no context - When there is no context folder associated with the component in the project.
+      locally created - When the components are in local config but NOT deployed/pushed into the cluster. deploy          - When the components are deployed into the cluster. dev             - When the components are pushed into the cluster in dev mode, that is every changes are synced and when terminating the command, the component will be deleted from the cluster. debug           - When the components are pushed into the cluster in debug mode, same as dev mode plus the ability to put breakpoints in the code and use the debugger.

 #### Actions for a Pushed Component